tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/媒体上传/客户端上传/客户端上传指引_intl_en.md

 - `FileId` and URL of the uploaded video.
 - VOD supports specifying passthrough fields during video upload, which will be sent to the application backend upon event completion.
 The following fields are in the event notification:
 	- `SourceType`: this field is always `ServerUpload`, indicating that the upload originates from a server.
-	- `SourceCopntext`: this is a custom passthrough field specified by the application backend during signature distribution, which corresponds to the `sourceContext` parameter in the signature.
+	- `SourceContext`: this is a custom passthrough field specified by the application backend during signature distribution, which corresponds to the `sourceContext` parameter in the signature.
 - VOD supports automatic video processing upon video upload completion.
 If a [video processing task flow](https://intl.cloud.tencent.com/document/product/266/33931#.E4.BB.BB.E5.8A.A1.E6.B5.81) is specified during upload, the task ID will also be included in the event notification content, i.e., the `data.procedureTaskId` field.

 For more information, please see: